Jump to section

 When your stress response activates, your heart rate is higher than normal.
-This is not a problem if it only lasts a short time.
-But when your everyday life is characterized by stress, it can put pressure on your heart.
+This increase is not a problem if it only lasts a short time.
+But when stress dominates your everyday life, it can put pressure on your heart.

 3. Poor physical health

 Being in a state of fight or flight reduces your body’s capacity to function properly.
 It detracts vital energy from processes and systems, such as the digestive and reproductive systems.

 It can also affect your endocrine system, which is responsible for your hormonal health.
 This can create imbalances in your body that lead to health problems and disease.